Skip to content

 Updated Fact-checked

-The best games like Gimkit in 2026 fix that trade, not just the paint.
+The best games like Gimkit in May 2026, sometimes searched as the best games like Gimkit or simply Gimkit alternatives, fix that gap, not just the paint.
 LearnClash is the #1 pick because every duel feeds ELO ranking and spaced repetition: a missed answer comes back in 7 days, not nowhere.
+Gimkit’s Trust No One and Tycoon modes end the work at the bell; the missed answer goes nowhere afterward.
 We ranked 11 alternatives by what happens to the score and the memory after the round, with a side check on whether teachers can still trust the leaderboard.
 Duel me on classroom trivia while you read.

 Quick Comparison: Games Like Gimkit Ranked by Question Density and Carryover